mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 \end{aligned}
 $$

 Where $$Q$$ and $$\Lambda$$ are eigenvectors and eigenvalues.
 As you can see it has three components, and it can be interpreted as three stages (each component defines a stage).
 Intuitively the role of the first and third stages (components) is to rotate to the KFE space.
-Chaoqi Wang, et al. used the same idea and applied it for pruning [[paper](https://arxiv.org/pdf/1905.05934.pdf)\|[code](https://github.com/alecwangcq/EigenDamage-Pytorch)].
+Chaoqi Wang, et al. [[paper](https://arxiv.org/pdf/1905.05934.pdf)\|[code](https://github.com/alecwangcq/EigenDamage-Pytorch)] used the same idea and applied it for pruning.

 ## Summary